dibollinger/amcduke32/README.md

 To compile, simply run the command `make` in the base folder (with parameter `-j#` to speed up compilation with multiple threads).
 If successful, this should produce the following binaries in the base folder:
-* `amctc`
+* `amcsquad`
 * `mapster32`

 The binaries do not support game autodetection.
-Instead, you should copy the binaries into the folder that contains the AMC Squad data, i.e. the folder where the `amctc.grpinfo` file is located.
+Instead, you should copy the binaries into the folder that contains the AMC Squad data, i.e. the folder where the `amcsquad.grpinfo` file is located.

 __Additional build instructions can be found here:__